raminf/RoboNope/README.md

 ![RoboNope](img/RoboNope.png)

-`RoboNope-nginx` is a module designed to deny access to files disallowed in the robots.txt file.
-It can also serve as a [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)), randomly serving generated content to bots that ignore [robots.txt](https://developers.google.com/search/docs/crawling-indexing/robots/intro) rules.

-_Ignore at your peril!_
+Are you concerned that your online content is getting scraped-up without your permission by search engines or AI training models?

+Are you torn between sharing openly and feeling like others are freely taking advantage of your work to enrich themselves?

+`RoboNope`is here to help.

+---

 ## Problem

 [Web crawling](https://en.wikipedia.org/wiki/Web_crawler) goes back to the early days of the web.
-In the spirit of cooperation, search engines were supposed to abide by the wishes of a website's owner by looking for, and honoring the contents of a `robots.txt` file (if present).
+In the spirit of cooperation, search engines were supposed to abide by the wishes of a website's owner by looking for, and honoring the contents of a`robots.txt`file (if present).

 However, this was made voluntary.
 There have been [many reports of crawlers ignoring the wishes of content owners](https://mjtsai.com/blog/2024/06/24/ai-companies-ignoring-robots-txt/).

+The voluntary approach hasn't worked out.

+## Our Solution

+[Nginx](https://nginx.org) is the most popular web-server out there, used in over 33% of servers on the net (see below).
+Nginx also supports _add-on modules_ to extend its functionality.

+`RoboNope-nginx` is an extension module for Nginx.
+Its main function is to enforce the access rules specified by content creators.
+This is commonly done by adding a URL pattern to the disallowed list in a server's `robots.txt` file.

+This module can also serve as a [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)), randomly serving generated content to bots that ignore [robots.txt](https://developers.google.com/search/docs/crawling-indexing/robots/intro) rules.

+_Ignore at your peril!_

+## Technical Background

+Web crawler technology makes it easy to snag all content, by starting with a home page and visiting every other link, then recursively visiting all the other pages, and so forth.

+Common web crawling tools make it easy to bypass the content publisher's access control wishes.

-The technology makes this easy.
-For example, in [Mechanize](https://github.com/sparklemotion/mechanize), a popular web-scraping library, it is simple to bypass a `robots.txt` file:
+For example, all it takes for [Mechanize](https://github.com/sparklemotion/mechanize) -- a popular web-scraping library -- to bypass a `robots.txt` file is:

 ```
 from mechanize import Browser
 br = Browser()
-br.set_handle_robots(False) # Ignore robots.txt
+br.set_handle_robots(False) # <- Ignore robots.txt
 ```
-And in [Scrapy](https://scrapy.org), it's a matter of setting `ROBOTSTXT_OBEY` to `False`.
+And in [Scrapy](https://scrapy.org), another Python-based crawling tool, it's just a matter of setting `ROBOTSTXT_OBEY` to `False`.

 ## What can you do?